DevDopax/Edef/src/README.md

 # Dependences

-The only one you need is the ncurses library
+It works only on GNU / Linux systems and the only dependence you need is the ncurses library:

 ```bash
 sudo apt-get install libncurses-dev